-In iOS, the Notes app provides native support for collaboration.
-If you and your team are working with iOS devices, and you need a simple way to collaborate, then there’s no need to download anything.
-If you have iOS 10, you will see an Add People icon in the upper-right corner when you create a new Note.
-Just like other collaboration apps, it will allow you to send a link via iMessage, or any other app that you have installed on your iPhone or iPad.
+In iOS, the note-taking app provides native support for collaboration.
+If you and your team are working with iOS devices and you need a simple way to collaborate, then there’s no need to download anything.
+You will see an Add People icon in the upper-right corner when you create a new Note.
+Just like other collaboration apps, it will allow you to send a link via iMessage or any other app that you have installed on your iPhone or iPad.
 Once your team receives the link, they can open the note and start editing.
 The note will appear in everyone’s Notes app, and if you choose to stop sharing the note or remove someone from the note, then it will disappear from their device.
 It’s a simple solution, but it may be what you and your team need.

-So many of us rely on Google services so much that having the Google Docs apps on your device seems like a no-brainer.
+Many of us rely on Google services so much that having the Google Docs app is a no-brainer.
 Once you create a document, you can add people to it so that they can collaborate.
-Once they accept the invitation, you can create a multitude of documents — similar to what you can do with Microsoft Office — and have your team collaborate on those documents in real time.
+Once they accept the invitation, you can create a multitude of documents — similar to what you can do with Microsoft Office — and have your team collaborate on those documents in real-time.
 Combined with Google Drive, this is an excellent choice for collaboration, especially given how feature-rich the mobile and web apps are.